WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

 transmission of the entire object capability.

-While Decentralized Identifiers are used throughout this document, it is possible to not use any decentralized identifiers and instead rely on purely HTTP URL-based identifiers and storage for cryptographic key information.
+While Decentralized Identifiers are used throughout this document, it is possible to not use any Decentralized Identifiers and instead rely on HTTP URL-based identifiers and storage for cryptographic key information.
-Similarly, pure cryptographic identifiers may be used instead of Decentralized Identifiers or HTTP URL-based identifiers.
+Similarly, pure Cryptographic Identifiers, such as ed25519 public keys, may be used instead of Decentralized Identifiers or HTTP URL-based identifiers.

 ## Next Steps

 The authors of this document would like to explore the following items at the upcoming RWoT7 event:

-* Would it be possible to re-use this specification for the HIE of One Use Case as well as the Identity Hubs use case?
+* Would it be possible to re-use this specification for the Identity Hubs use case as well as the HIE of One use case?
 * Are there different representations of the message flow above that should be explored?
 * What are the security considerations for this protocol?